eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.2.2.1	Required trust relationships[^15]

-After its' installation, a new EUDI Wallet Instance will need to be activated by the Wallet Provider.
+After its installation, a new EUDI Wallet Instance will need to be activated by the Wallet Provider.
 Activation has at least the following
 purposes: